mewspring/hashutil/README.md

 hashutil
 ========

-This package provides utility interfaces for hash functions.
+These packages provides utility interfaces for hash functions, and implements CRC-8 and CRC-16.

 Documentation
 -------------